 a community composition project

-The Narrative and the Music
+Narrative and Music

 Split into two parts, ‘Innocence’ and ‘Experience’, the work follows characters taken directly from the poetry, Lyca, the Little Boy Lost and the Ancient Bard, on a journey into the imagination of a growing child: fragmented thoughts discovering the values of friendship and guardianship, coping with change in a sometimes dark world.
 The poetry of William Blake (1757 – 1827) is full of dichotomies, oppositions and collisions: on one level, we have day and night, the Lion and the Lamb, the young and the old; on another, the knowledgeable and the unaware, the free and the cloistered, the seen and the hidden.
 This quasi-narrative, constructed from the weaving together of whole and parts of poems, moves towards the optimsistic concept at the work’s heart: the enriching of life and the wisdom gained through togetherness.